2001 Tiananmen Square self-immolation incident: Dispute

 Time noted some of the confusion surrounding the conflicting views on the self-immolation; one Beijing Falun Gong practitioner interviewed appeared to accept that the self-immolators were practitioners engaged in protest, while Falun Gong organisations overseas denied any involvement.
 Time also speculated that the "lack of solidarity" in Falun Gong was contributing to the sense of desperation of mainland Chinese practitioners who may feel out of touch with the exiled leadership.
-Guardian reporter John Gittings reported that some observers believed it was possible that the self-immolators acted in desperation and confusion.
+Guardian reporter John Gittings reported that some observers believed the self-immolators might have acted in desperation and confusion.

-Some observers have speculated that if the participants were Falun Gong practitioners, they may have resorted to self-immolation in response to the publication of a new scripture by Li Hongzhi released on 1 January 2001, "Beyond the Limits of Forbearance."
-An article authored by a collection of mainland Chinese Falun Gong practitioners and published on the main Chinese-language Falun Gong website noted that the scripture had caused confusion both among Falun Gong practitioners and "in society," and that some people wondered whether Falun Gong would resort to violence to resist persecution.
-The authors wrote that this would not occur, as violence would be both counterproductive and contrary to the core teachings of the practice.
-A Falun Gong spokesperson clarified that the new scripture simply meant it was time to "bring truth to light" about human rights abuses committed by the Chinese government.
+Some observers have speculated that if the participants were Falun Gong practitioners, they may have resorted to self-immolation in response to the publication of a new scripture by Li Hongzhi released on 1 January 2001, "Beyond the Limits of Forbearance".
+An article authored by a collection of mainland Chinese Falun Gong practitioners and published on the main Chinese-language Falun Gong website noted that the scripture had confused both among Falun Gong practitioners and "in society," and that some people wondered whether Falun Gong would resort to violence to resist persecution.
+The authors wrote that this would not occur, as violence would be both counterproductive and contrary to the practice's core teachings.
+A Falun Gong spokesperson clarified that the new scripture meant it was time to "bring truth to light" about human rights abuses committed by the Chinese government.
 Nonetheless, Gittings posited that the scripture may have confused Falun Gong followers, particularly in mainland China.
 Matthew Forney wrote in Time magazine that Li's message had spread into China via the internet and informal networks of followers, and speculated that it may have galvanised more radical practitioners there.
 David Ownby wrote that he found the brief message to be "difficult to interpret": on its surface, the scripture resembled a "call to arms" against what Li described as "evil beings who no longer have any human nature or righteous thoughts."
 Yet Ownby said no practitioners he talked to had seen the scripture as a "green light" for violent action.
 Instead, practitioners had interpreted it to mean exactly the opposite, that they could non-violently resist suppression without guilt; they could stop "simply surrendering to the police at the first moment of a confrontation.
 They could run away, they could organize, they were, in a word, free of whatever constraints the necessity to "forbear" had previously placed upon them."
 In an interview with The Washington Post, Ownby noted that Li does not endorse suicide in any of his recent statements, "But a practitioner at the end of his or her rope in China could certainly see [the statements] as an endorsement for martyrdom, and perhaps choose his or her own means to achieve that."